Every year, from the 25th to 28th September, is the feast of the patron Saints of Alberobello: the physicians Cosmas and Damian.

 Giangirolamo II Acquaviva, the so called "The corss eyed of Apulia", founder of Alberobello

-The origins of the anniversary date back to 380 years ago, when, thanks to the strong devotion of the counts of Conversano, the small chapel was built in Alberobello in their honor.
+The origins of the anniversary date back to almost four centuries ago, when, thanks to the strong devotion of the counts of Conversano, the small chapel was built in Alberobello in their honor.
 The first procession of the lords, with a painting of the saints, escorted by armed men with torches and the first settlers of Alberobello, was held on 27th September, 1636.